dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

   Where `disclose` is opened and rest are closed.
-- If you notice that there are predefined colors, paddings, margins, etc. Then adding this `* { all: unset }` at the top of your Scss file will disable that.
+- If you notice that there are predefined colors, paddings, margins, etc. Then adding this `* { all: unset }` at the top of your SCSS file will disable that.
 This should be done to disable the theming configurations that come with your existing GTK theme.
-- GTK Inspector is probably the most useful tool for debugging not just Eww widgets but, GTK widgets in general.
-If you are stuck or, do not know what component you want to style then open the inspector by `eww inspector` and then select the component by clicking on pointer button then drop the pointer arrow onto any part the eww widget window.
+- GTK Inspector is probably the most useful tool for debugging not just EWW widgets but, GTK widgets in general.
+If you are stuck or, do not know what component you want to style then open the inspector by `eww inspector` and then select the component by clicking on pointer button then drop the pointer arrow onto any part the EWW widget window.

   ![eww inspector](./images/inspector.png)